The API Gateway architecture model, which solves the API management problem, comprises the following:

-According to the API Gateway architecture, an API in the Gateway is actually a proxy to an actual service hosted within your organization, cloud, etc. This usually means that there is a physical capacity that your backend services can handle.
+According to the API Gateway architecture, the APIs in the Gateway are actually proxies to an actual service hosted within your organization, cloud, etc. This usually means that there is a physical capacity that your backend services can handle.
 Although you expose your API on defined limits (subscription tiers), as the number of applications that consume your API grows, the number of requests being served by your API rise, which in turn means that the number of requests served by your backend system rise as well.
 Therefore, although none of the applications may exceed their own allocated quotas, their combined load might hit the maximum capacity that can be handled by your backend system.
-To prevent your backend system from getting overloaded, the limits enforced by the Maximum Backend Throughput in the API act as a hard stop on the number of requests that your backend system can serve within a given time period.
+To prevent your backend system from getting overloaded, the limits enforced by the Maximum Backend Throughput act as a hard stop on the number of requests that your backend system can serve within a given time period.
 The counters maintained when evaluating the maximum backend throughput are shared across all nodes of the Gateway cluster and apply across all users using any application that accesses that particular API.
 For information on how to specify maximum backend throughput limits, see Setting Maximum Backend Throughput Limits.

 Implications on the APIs in the Gateway

 When an API Publisher publishes an API to be consumed by applications, s/he can choose to make the API available over different limits.
 For example, the Gold tier allows an application to access the API at 5000 requests per minute while a Silver tier allows an application to access the API at 2000 requests per minute.
 For information on how to define a throttling tier to an API, see API-level throttling (API publisher).